hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 # Project Ideas

-This document provides an overview of some project ideas for extending Online Python Tutor (thereafter abbreviated as OPT).
+This (messy!) document provides an overview of some project ideas for extending Online Python Tutor (thereafter abbreviated as OPT).
 View it online at:

 https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/docs/project-ideas.md